ballerina-platform/ballerina-release/release-notes/swan-lake-beta4-release-note.md

 #### New Runtime Java APIs

-##### API to access Information of Type Inclusions at the Runtime
+##### API to Access Information of Type Inclusions at the Runtime

-A new API is introduced to retrieve the type ids of given io.ballerina.runtime.api.types.ObjectType
+A new API is introduced to retrieve the type IDs of the given `io.ballerina.runtime.api.types.ObjectType`.

 ```Java
 TypeIdSet getTypeIdSet();
 ```

-##### API to retrieve the constituent types of an intersection type
+##### API to Retrieve the Constituent Types of an Intersection Type

-A new API is introduced to provide the list of constituent types of a given io.ballerina.runtime.api.types.IntersectionType.
+A new API is introduced to provide the list of constituent types of a given `io.ballerina.runtime.api.types.IntersectionType`.

 ```Java
 List<Type> getConstituentTypes();